-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 If you are suffering from any serious health condition, please be careful about attempting to treat yourself.
 You need the guidance of a good homeopathic doctor or a naturopath physician.

 Diabetes accounts for nearly 44% of new cases involving kidney disease, and even when controlled, it can lead to CKD and kidney failure.
 Twenty-four million people in the USA suffer from diabetes, and it is estimated that 180,000 people are living with kidney failure as a result of diabetes.

 How kidneys are damaged?.
 Damage to the kidneys due to shock from a severe infection.
 Damage from toxins or certain drugs, obstruction of the flow of urine, complications during pregnancy, Runners who don’t drink enough fluids when competing in long-distance endurance events can suffer a sudden breakdown of muscle tissue.

 Nephropathy, or kidney disease, is a rare yet very serious health condition that relates to kidney damage or disease.
 This condition is serious, and it can lead to death, so those who have been diagnosed with kidney damage must take active measures to stabilize the health of their kidneys and control the condition.